gloria-rizzato/Identification-and-characterization-of-serious-games-in-Google-Play-store/README.md

 4. **Study type classification**: assessment of the level of clinical evidence produced on selected serious games, based on the type of study carried on in associated papers.This was done by analyzing abstracts using a predefined list of keywords specific to each study type, counting the occurrences of common words after natural language processing (NLP) with four established dictionaries.

 ---
-Contributors:Gloria Rizzato, Giulia Peteani, Francesca Ronchetti, Maria Marchesi, Martina Minotti
+Contributors: Gloria Rizzato, Giulia Peteani, Francesca Ronchetti, Maria Marchesi, Martina Minotti